Coach not crutch: Evidence that AI can improve writing skill despite reducing effort: Methods

 \subsection{Measurement}

-As per our pre-registration, we used OpenAI's GPT-4o to rate text samples for writing quality.
+For Studies 2-4, as per our pre-registration, we used OpenAI's GPT-4o to rate text samples for writing quality.
 To do this, we independently rated each cover letter and each writing principle.
 Research has demonstrated that large language models can provide ratings of writing quality that align closely with human judgments, offering reliability and consistency across various evaluation contexts \cite{rathje2024, hackl2023}.
 See our prompts in Table \ref{tab:prompts}.
 We then took the unweighted average of these 5 scores as our main dependent variable.
 See disaggregated analyses by each writing principle and additional outcomes on Tables \ref{tab:s2_test}, \ref{tab:test_effects_s5}, and \ref{tab:s3_test}.

 To validate these ratings, the first author and a trained research assistant took a sample of \textit{n} = 100 cover letters from Study 2, and rated them on the 5 principles.
-The average of these two ratings correlated about as highly with the computer ratings (\textit{r} = .70, \textit{p} < .001) as they did with the average interrater reliability (\textit{r} = .74, \textit{p} < .001).
-These ratings had high internal consistency (Cronbach's $\alpha$s = 0.81, 0.78, and 0.83 for studies 2, 4, 5, respectively.)
+The average of these two ratings correlated about as highly with the computer ratings (\textit{r} = .70, \textit{p} < .001) as they did with the average interrater reliability (\textit{r} = .74, \textit{p} < .001, difference in rs, \textit{p} = .56,).
+These ratings had high internal consistency (Cronbach's $\alpha$s = 0.81, 0.78, and 0.83 for studies 2, 3, and 4, respectively).

 To address concerns that particular LLMs might be biased in favor of their own output, we also used Claude to rate the cover letters.
 We find that GPT ratings correlate strongly with Claude ratings (\textit{r} = .71, \textit{p} < .001), and that the effects are not attenuated by using different models (See Tables \ref{tab:s2_test}, \ref{tab:test_effects_s5}, and \ref{tab:s3_test}), suggesting that our effects are not explainable by same-model bias.